 an ear, let him hear what the spirit says to the churches.
 To he or she "who overcomes, I will give to eat from the tree of life, which is in the midst of the paradise of God" Revelation 2:7.

-The original content of the New Testament did not use capital letters when referring to Jesus as “he”, “him”, “my”, “his” etc., which were all added later by those of orthodox religious persuasion.
+The original content of the New Testament did not use capital letters when referring to Jesus as “he”, “him”, “my” or “his”, which were added later by those of orthodox religious persuasion.
 And thus, such

 capitalization has been eliminated throughout this work.
-The original texts also didn't contain the many often poorly divided chapters we are familiar with today; such chapter divisions can lead to significant
+The original texts also didn't contain either verses or the many often poorly divided chapters we are familiar with today; such artificial divisions can

 The message of Jesus in the New Testament is highly secular rather than religious in nature and focus, Jesus deliberately associating with the sinners and common people and often those of low repute within his